Home Our Community

 From The Glenlivet guide to whisky

-When The Glenlivet founder George Smith first started making whisky, he did so illicitly, with his distillery tucked away in the Livet valley.
+When The Glenlivet founder George Smith first started making whisky, he did so illicitly, with his distillery tucked away in the Livet Valley.
 It soon became world-renowned with everyone from authors to kings seeking a dram.
 Today, we’re prouder than ever of the nearly 200 years of history that have made The Glenlivet scotch whisky what it is.

 To make sure that our heritage is infused into each and every sip, we use a time-honoured process to make our single malt scotch.
 And we carefully check every step to keep our scotch whisky smooth and balanced.